Because of what He did on Calvary's cross -

 Vintage Hickory, 1900-1935, using a modern, low compression ball (like Callaway Super Softs)

-I'm hopeful this personal golf era correction will yield a significant improvement in cosmic harmony and therefore usher in an unprecedented age of world peace and universal prosperity.
+It's uncertain if this personal realignment of my hickory golf equipment will yield a significant improvement in cosmic harmony and therefore usher in an unprecedented age of world peace and universal prosperity.

 As I said to begin this segment, I should not be allowed to talk to people unsupervised because I end up doing stuff.